daniddr22/Data-Visualization-Project/README.md

 - `NUMPY` : this library enables mathematical and scientific operations on multidimensional arrays.<br>
 - `PLOTLY.EXPRESS` : this library enables the creation interactive data visualizations.
 - `PLOTLY.GRAPH_OBJECTS` : this library enables the creation customized and highly customizable data visualizations

+## Git Hub: :octocat:
+For more information, please visit our Github: <https://github.com/daniddr22/Data-Visualization-Project>.